IMPOSSIBLE WANTS

 Over 50 St. Louis residents responded to the questions: “What do you want that you can’t have?” and “How do you deal with this impossibility?”

-Impossible Wants concluded with a poetry reading that traveled through the tile sites, offering participants a chance to tour the city via poetry, and to experience the map generated by its wants.
-Along the way we learned about different sites from one another.
+Impossible Wants was initially presented publicly with a poetry reading that toured the tile sites, offering participants a chance to experience the city via poetry and art, and to live the journey of the map that was generated by their fellow inhabitants’ desires and unmet needs.
+Along the way we learned about the pothole sites together—some of which carried potent histories, but which were selected only based on the fact that their roads wanted filling.
 Participants became teachers.
 Poets listened.
 Artists held the map.
-The tile and poem map can be found here.

 COMMUNITY ENGAGED ART AS PUBLIC RITUAL